duarteluis/django-auto-deploy/README.md

 This command will clone the script to the current directory, make it executable, and execute with root privileges.

-You just need to select a database engine (MySQL, MariaDB, PostgreSQL, or SQLite), enter the desired website and domain name when requested and your website is ready to use!
+You just need to select a database engine (PostgreSQL, or SQLite), enter the desired website and domain name when requested and your website is ready to use!
 If you want to add another website, just run the `sudo ./addsite` again.

 All the sites will be placed to `/var/www/{SITENAME}` directory.
 Before running the script, make sure there is no folder in `/var/www` named as the site you are going to create.